Soft/storytime/README.md

 # Storytime

 Storytime is a choice-based interactive fiction system.
-It features a simple plain-text format for writing stories and has a slick web interface playing them out.
+It features a simple plain-text format for writing stories and has a slick browser-based interface playing them out.
 Building more complex narratives is also supported through the use of conditions and actions.

 ## Installation